 Tips For Harvesting Peppers

-The longer they are left to mature on the plant, the hotter/sweeter they will become.
-The amount of time it takes for them to ripen depends on the variety.
+However, the longer you leave them on the plant, the hotter (or sweeter) and more colorful they will become.
+The exact amount of time it takes for them to ripen depends on the variety.

-It’s easy to harvest peppers, simply cut them off the plant when they’re ready.
-Use a sharp pair of pruners to cut them, rather than pulling them off.
+Once they’re ready, use a sharp pair of pruners to cut them, rather than pulling them off.
 Otherwise you could break the branch, or cause other damage to the plant.

 Related Post: How To Preserve & Store Peppers Long Term